tomas-fryza/vhdl-course/labs/07-display_driver/assignment.md

     end process p_mux;
 ```

-2. Screenshot with simulated time waveforms; always display all inputs and outputs (inputs first).
-The full functionality of the entity must be verified:
+2. Screenshot with simulated time waveforms.
+Test reset as well.
+Always display all inputs and outputs (display the inputs at the top of the image, the outputs below them) at the appropriate time scale!

    ![your figure]()

 ### Eight-digit driver

-1. Image of the driver schematic.
+1. Image of the 8-digit driver's block schematic.
 The image can be drawn on a computer or by hand.
 Always name all inputs, outputs, components and internal signals!

    ![your figure]()